‘Can we control neurogenesis? The answer is yes.’

 Sure, they’re fascinating when taken as personal philosophies, intricate and meaningful, mystical even, but dangerous when applied as immutable supranational law with which no skeptic or critic dare raise an issue.

 Imagine the teachings of the world’s old religions, and think about the fallacies to which many them cling, especially those pertaining to food consumption, personal behavior, cultural prejudice, personal and general hygiene, mental health, nature, and a bunch of other partial, arbitrary, practically invasive aspects of faith.
 The nasty parts of belief, the foul aspects of the divine.
 The ugly parts of theology.
-Imagine how awfully behind the times they are, and how much damage they’re causing when applied willy-nilly on account of tradition and consensus politics.
+Consider how far behind the times they are, and how much damage they’re causing when applied willy-nilly on account of tradition and consensus politics.

 If they were medicine, these ancient dicta, they’d be the equivalent of the four-humors model of medicine, or the bloodletting model.
-Very advanced for their day and age, back when they were first conceived, true breakthroughs, but ancient by now, completely out of date and place — so much so, it’s not funny anymore.
+Very advanced for their day and age, back when they were first conceived, true breakthroughs, but ancient by now, out of date and place — so much so, it’s not funny anymore.

 From the bays of Pearl Coast,